ome/omero-documentation/omero/sysadmins/server-permissions.rst

         information.

 Groups and users must be created by the server administrator or a restricted administrator with the correct privileges.
-Users can then be added by the administrator or by one of the group owners assigned by the administrator.
+Users can then be added by the administrator (either a full admin or a restricted admin with the correct privileges) or by one of the group owners assigned by the administrator.
 This would typically be the PI of the lab.
 The group's owners or administrators can also choose the permission level for that group.
 See the :help:`Help guide for managing groups